 Plextor is a subsidiary of the Shinano Kenshi Company (SKC), Ltd. SKC's roots stretch back to 1918, when it began to manufacture textiles in Japan's northern prefecture of Nagano.
-(Nagano, incidentally, will be the site of the 1998 Winter Olympics.)
+(Nagano, incidentally, was the site of the 1998 Winter Olympics.)
 SKC's involvement in the electronics industry started in 1962, when it diversified into the production of stepper motors for commercial audio products.
-SKC is now one of the world's largest manufacturers of small motors used in hard disks, floppy disks, tape drives, copy machines, video cameras-and your Plextor CD-ROM drive.
+SKC is now one of the world's largest manufacturers of small motors used in hard disks, floppy disks, tape drives, copy machines, video cameras and your Plextor CD-ROM drive.

 Over the past decade, SKC has developed a reputation as an innovator in compact disc and CD-ROM technology.
-In 1992 it was the second company to begin shipments of double speed CD-ROM drives.
+In 1992, it was the second company to begin shipments of double speed CD-ROM drives.
 In 1994, it was the first company to begin shipments of half-height quad speed CD-ROM drives.
 In early 1995, SKC was the first company to ship a six speed CD-ROM drive.
 In early 1996, they shipped the first professional quality eight speed CD-ROM drive.
-SKC also is a leading manufacturer of compact disc players used for industrial and commercial applications (e.g., background music players for retail stores, restaurants, and shopping centers).
+Many award winning drives followed.
+The UltraPleX you now own represents the highest achievement from the CD-ROM technology leader.
+SKC is also a leading manufacturer of compact disc players used for industrial and commercial applications (e.g., background music players for retail stores, restaurants, and shopping centers).

 Plextor acts as SKC's sales, service, and support arm throughout the world.
-In addition to CD-ROM drives, Plextor also sells under its own label professional audio equipment used by radio stations, high-speed printing presses, and a CD encoding system developed by SKC that can pack up to eight hours of audio onto a single compact disc.
+In addition to CD-ROM drives, Plextor also sells under its own label professional audio equipment used by radio stations, high-speed printing presses, "talking books" for the sight impaired, and a CD encoding system developed by SKC that can pack up to eight hours of audio onto a single compact disc.

-Plextor's home office is in Tokyo.
-Plextor first opened an office in California's Slicon Valley in 1990.
+Plextor has offices in Asia, the Americas, and Europe.
+Plextor first opened an office in California's Silicon Valley in 1990.
 Rapid growth has required it to move twice since then to larger offices.
 Plextor now occupies a 30,000 sq. ft. facility in Santa Clara, California, which is staffed by sales, marketing, technical support, engineering, administrative, and shipping personnel.
+Our Japanese office opened in 1985.
 Our European office (in Brussels) began operation in 1994.